Xeptao/yourCommunity/README.md

 - SASS

 # Installation
-### No Dependencies used.
+- No Dependencies used during the build of this project.

 # License
-### No license, you can do whatever you want with the code that I, "Xeptao" wrote.
+- No license, you can do whatever you want with the code that I, "Xeptao" wrote.